-HBSV 5033 - Nutrition care process and medical nutrition therapy I which includes nutrition screening, assessment, diagnosis, intervention, monitoring, and evaluation, is the tool through which students learn evidence-based adaptation of diets and lifestyles in the therapeutic management of disease.
+HBSV 5033 - Nutrition care process and medical nutrition therapy I

+Through this 2-course sequence, students gain the knowledge, professional attitudes and skills required to effectively assess and manage the nutritional needs of acutely, critically, and chronically ill individuals.
+Pathophysiology of disease and nutritional implications are examined through a variety of case studies.
+The Nutrition Care Process, which includes nutrition screening, assessment, diagnosis, intervention, monitoring, and evaluation, is the tool through which students learn evidence-based adaptation of diets and lifestyles in the therapeutic management of disease.
 All the while, the course provides a medical vocabulary that enables students to communicate with members of a healthcare team.